fonsleenaars/tqdb/README.md

 ## Miscellaneous

 ### DBR Parser
 Titan Quest works with so called DBR files (Database Records).
 These files are basically dictionaries of all properties of whatever the file is referencing.
-The file is comma separated, with the following format:
+The file is comma separated, with the following formats:

 ```
 key,value1;value2;value3,